flatcar-archive/flatcar-docs/os/other-settings.md

+---
-# Tips and other settings
+title: Tips and other settings
+weight: 10
+---

 ## Loading kernel modules